FNAL-CTA/CTAEvaluation/README.md

 Go to https://fcl1801.fnal.gov/dashboard/project/
 Select Project Services/storage
-Create new instance with type 4medium and image standard_sl7v9
+Create new instance with type 4medium and the sl7 smalldisk image type

-Wait a few minutes to let puppet finish the node setup ssh root@[IP ADDRESS] (take note of node name for future logins)
+Wait a few minutes to let puppet finish the node setup ssh root@[IP ADDRESS] (take note of node name for future logins) (If logging in by IP doesn't work (doesn't work for Eric from home), do dig -x IP_ADDRESS to get the hostname and use that instead)

 git clone https://github.com/ericvaandering/CTAEvaluation.git
 ~/CTAEvaluation/scripts/bootstrap_k8s.sh (this runs as root)